namiranda/online-sticky-notes/README.md

 https://stickytopiks.netlify.app/60a028196fdc8538eec14cf1/workspaces/60a02e3d8413970015d30310

+Open the same link in two different tabs/windows to see ✨ the magic ✨

 Note: It takes a few seconds for the server to start up, you won't be able to see the notes until then

 ## API Reference